»

 How to Implement AI Code Reviews

-Before automating any part of the code review process, you need to be clear on the standards your team already follows.
-Take the time to map out and document best practices, including style rules, security guidelines, and quality criteria that should be checked in every review.
-The clearer these criteria are, the more effective the automation will be—ensuring consistency without sacrificing quality.
+Before automating any part of the code review process, clearly define your team’s standards.
+Take time to document best practices, including style rules, security guidelines, and quality criteria.
+The clearer these standards are, the more effective automation will be in ensuring a consistent codebase without sacrificing quality.

 2. Choose the Right Tool for Your Team

-Picking the right tool makes a huge difference in the efficiency of your code reviews.
-At Kodus, we built Kody, an AI designed to automate the review process and save your team’s time.
-The goal isn’t to replace human reviewers but to handle repetitive tasks, accurately spot issues, and ensure the code meets your team’s standards.
+The right tool makes all the difference in code review efficiency.
+At Kodus, we developed Kody, an AI built to automate code reviews and optimize your team’s time.
+Our goal isn’t to replace human review but to handle repetitive tasks, identify issues with precision, and ensure that code meets team standards.

 With automation, you can: